Home | Send Feedback | Share on Bluesky |

 Page Lifecycle

-The first example uses the Page Visibility API to detect when a user navigates away from a page.
+The first example uses the Page Visibility API together with pagehide to detect when the document is leaving the foreground.

 <!doctype html>